remote_ruby

 , the passed block source is read and is then transformed to a standalone Ruby script, which also includes serialization/deserialization of local variables and return value, and other features (see compiler.rb for more detail).

-After that, RemoteRuby opens an SSH connection to the specified host, launches Ruby interpreter there, and feeds the generated script to it.
+RemoteRuby then opens an SSH connection to the specified host, copies the script to a temporary file on the host, and launches it remotely using the Ruby interpreter.
 Standard output and standard error streams of SSH client are being captured.
+Standard input is passed to the remote code as well.

 Key features